Skip to content

 Recommendation Model [WIP]

-Status: This spec is a work-in-progress.
+Status: Planned.
+This spec is a work-in-progress, and the shipped API does not currently expose GET /recommendations.
 The custom model architecture, scoring pipeline, training cycle, and embedding-based approach will be designed in a later phase.
-The current implementation uses a simple interim ranking (see below) to unblock the feed endpoint and UI.
+The interim ranking below describes the intended first shipped recommendation behavior.

 The recommendation model provides personalized ranking of events and gigs for each user.
 It operates independently from the LLM chatbot.
 The final model will be a purpose-built system trained on platform-specific signals.

-Until the custom model is designed, GET /recommendations uses a simple heuristic ranking:
+Until the custom model is designed, the GET /recommendations endpoint uses a weighted scoring model:

 1. Candidate selection: Events with status OPEN or IN_PROGRESS and startAt in the future.

-5. Dismiss penalty: Events the user has dismissed are excluded.
+2. Dismiss exclusion: Events the user has dismissed are excluded before scoring.

-This is a deterministic query-time sort — no model training, no vectors, no caching layer.
-It is implemented as a database query with ORDER BY clauses.
+This is a deterministic query-time computation — no model training, no vectors, no caching layer.

 SignalSourceUsed in interim?